Carol-gutianle/llama3_scratch/README.md

-# Implement a LLaMA-3 with a single layer
+# Implement a LLaMA-3 from scratch

 This repository implements a single-layer version of LLaMA-3, primarily based on the repository at [llama-from-scratch](https://github.com/naklecha/llama3-from-scratch) and [official-repo](https://github.com/meta-llama/llama3/tree/main/llama).
 The key differences are: